algolia/instantsearch/packages/instantsearch-specs/content/widgets/searchbox.md

   - name: .ais-SearchBox-resetIcon
     description: the reset icon used inside the reset button
   - name: .ais-SearchBox-footer
-    description: the footer of the widget
+    description: the footer of the widget (optional)
 ---